SAP-samples/smart-co2nverter-ai/documentation/04-data-setup/AI-data-setup-overview.md

 ![](./assets/AI-transaction-categorization-pic1.png)

-Let's ask for structurin the categorization into two levels (again just an excerpt):
+Let's ask for structuring the categorization into two levels (again just an excerpt):

 ```
 Now take the same list above and propose a two-level hierarchy of categories